vindvaki/libzonotope/README.md

 Features
 --------

-In its current state, the project should be considered no more a proof of concept.
+In its current state, the project should be considered no more than a proof of concept.
 For more sophisticated vertex enumeration, we recommend [MinkSum][1].
 The main reason someone might use the library right now is its small size, and the control it gives over the components used in its algorithms.